Application Procedures-Business Entity Non-Residents

 Please follow the steps noted below to file for a business entity license:

-Step 1 - Reserve a name for approval - Applicants for a business entity license must use the California Department of Insurance's (CDI) free Business Entity Online Application Service to reserve a name.
+Step 1 - Reserve a name for approval - Applicants for a business entity license must use Sircon's Business Entity Name Approval Request to reserve a name.

 Note: Please review our Name Approval Criteria and lists of Unacceptable Words/Phrases and Improper Use of Words/Phrases.
 You are also encouraged to review names that are currently being used by going to Business Entity Name Search program.

-Step 2 - Applicants must submit a casualty broker-agent application using the CDI's Business Entity Online Application Service.
+Step 2 - Applicants must submit a casualty broker-agent application using Sircon's Business Entity Online Application Service.

-Step 3 - Endorse an individual casualty broker-agent.
-Business entity must name at least one natural person who holds a California non-resident casualty broker-agent license to represent the business license.
-Non-resident business entities are able to endorse California resident individuals on their license.
-Also, non-resident business entities will not be required to endorse an individual from the business entity's resident state.
-They do though need to endorse at least one individual from a state other than California.
-(CIC Section 1656).
+Step 3 - To Endorse an individual casualty broker-agent, the business entity must name at least one natural person who holds a California non-resident casualty broker-agent license to represent the business license.
+After meeting the non-resident endorsement requirement, the business entity is able to endorse California resident individuals on their license (CIC Section 1656).

 Endorsees should be named on the Business Entity Application during the initial business entity application filing.
 Subsequent agent endorsements must be submitted online at Business Entity Endorsement and Termination Online Service (i.e. adding or removing individual licensees who are to transact insurance under authority of its license) (CIC Section 1661).